-The Atlanta Regional Commission (ARC) has completed regional review of the following proposal, Below is the ARC finding.
-The Atlanta Regional Commission reviewed the proposed project with regard to conflicts to regional plans, goals, and policies and impacts it might have on the activities, plans, goals, and policies of other local jurisdictions and state, federal, and other agencies.
+The Atlanta Regional Commission (ARC) has completed regional review of the following Development of Regional Impact (DRI).
+Below is the ARC finding.
+The Atlanta Regional Commission reviewed the DRI with regard to conflicts to regional plans, goals, and policies and impacts it might have on the activities, plans, goals, and policies of other local jurisdictions and state, federal, and other agencies.
+The finding does not address whether the DRI is or is not in the best interest of the local government.